 - People were protected from the risk of abuse and their human rights were respected and upheld.
-Effective safeguarding systems were in place and staff spoken with had a very good understanding of what to do to make sure people were protected from harm.
-The registered manager had responded appropriately to a recent safeguarding concern raised at the home and had worked in cooperation with the local authority during their investigation.
-They had kept the complainant fully informed about actions being taken. - People told us they received safe care and had no concerns about their safety.
-One person said, "I'm not really worried about anything.
-I feel completely safe because there's always somebody around if you need any help."
-People visiting the home told us they had no concerns about their relatives safety.
-One person said, "[Relative] has a motion sensor in their room, put in before they came here from hospital.
-I feel the home has taken reasonable precautions to keep [relative] safe."
+Effective safeguarding systems were in place and staff spoken with had a very good understanding of what to do to make sure people were protected from harm. - People told us they received safe care and had no concerns about their safety.
+One person said, "I have been very happy from the day I arrived and have always felt safe.
+The staff are very kind and I trust them completely."